ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Aggregate Share Deletion

-The Leader can send a DELETE request to the aggregate share, which indicates to the Helper that it can abandon the aggregate share and discard all state related to it.
+The Leader can send a DELETE request to the aggregate share, which indicates to the Helper that it can abandon the aggregate share and discard state related to it.

+Aggregators MUST NOT delete information needed for replay or double collection checks ({{replay-protection}}).

 Leaders MUST authenticate their requests to Helpers using a scheme that meets the requirements in {{request-authentication}}.